ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-searchbar">Searchbar</h4>

-- `ionChange` is no longer emitted when the `value` of `ion-searchbar` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the searchbar and the searchbar losing focus.
+- `ionChange` is no longer emitted when the `value` of `ion-searchbar` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the searchbar and the searchbar losing focus or pressing the "Enter" key.

   - If your application requires immediate feedback based on the user typing actively in the searchbar, consider migrating your event listeners to using `ionInput` instead.

 - The `debounce` property has been updated to control the timing in milliseconds to delay the event emission of the `ionInput` event after each keystroke.
 Previously it would delay the event emission of `ionChange`.

 - The `debounce` property's default value has changed from 250 to `undefined`.
 If `debounce` is undefined, the `ionInput` event will fire immediately.

+- The `detail` payload for the `ionInput` event now contains an object with the current `value` as well as the native event that triggered `ionInput`.

 **Design tokens**